 DISEASE-MODIFYING OR CURATIVE THERAPIES

 Hydroxyurea — Hydroxyurea has become the standard of care for management of children and adults with SCD in high-income countries, based on demonstration of its efficacy in reducing SCD complications in infants, children, and adults.
-(See "Hydroxyurea and other disease-modifying therapies in sickle cell disease", section on 'Use of hydroxyurea'.)
+(See "Hydroxyurea use in sickle cell disease".)